openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

         adminClientId:
         adminClientSecret:

+- Set basic auth user and password (used for Admin panel)

+     basicAuth:
+        user:
+        password:

 - check which containers are set, *latest one currently is development (and devel for API)*, but be aware these are auto pushed on git updates, so it might break every know and then for now.
-Around mid august 2020 we plan to move everything to the master branch and the latest tag
+Around mid august 2020 we plan to move everything to the master branch and the latest tag and have a more stable application
 - Preferrably set mail server for sending emails, but will work without on first install, so can be added later.
 ```
 ### Mail server secretes